badukaire/acct/README.md

 # input formats

-There are 2 type of file formats, one for the movements and another for the balance.
+There are 2 type of file formats, one for the transactions and another for the balance.
 In both formats, the content after a hash sign ('\#') is ignored and can be used as comments.
 Blank lines are also ignored, therefore both comment and